Seven former Pittsburgh Pirates players have been born on this date, including the man that helped name the Pirates.

 Louis Bierbauer, second baseman for the Pirates from 1891 until 1896.
 The abbreviated version of old story goes that after the Player’s League folded in 1890, Pittsburgh “pirated” players from other teams that didn’t put those players on the reserve list.
 The PL was around one season and most players returned to their 1889 teams because they were reserved.
 Pittsburgh signed Bierbauer (and others) and a few of the other opposing teams referred to them as the Pirates.
 An odd twist on the story is that they never went by that team name in 1891 or even within the next few years.
 The local papers still often referred to them as the Alleghenys, which was the accepted name before then.
 Others called them “Allies”, the “Hanlons” for manager Ned Hanlon, or just the “Pittsburgs”.
 Back then the town didn’t have an H at the end.
 The “Pirates” name, when seen, was almost always from a game recap sent from the road by a writer from a different city, and many of those references didn’t have the name capitalized.

 When manager Bill McGunnigle took over the team in late July of 1891, he ran practice with a whistle and the local newspapers took to calling the team the “Pets”, which stuck through the end of the season.
 In 1894, they went by the name Braves.
 The nickname Pirates wasn’t used by the team until the 1895 season.
+Even then it wasn’t fully embraced, as manager Bill Watkins changed the team name (and team colors) to the Patriots because he didn’t like the Pirates name.
 The actual name of the team didn’t include the word Pirates for the longest time.
 The official name starting in 1891 was the Pittsburgh Athletic Company, and technically, the 1891 team was actually a brand new club, different from the 1882-90 version (I’ll cover that more one day).
 Having said all that, it’s easier to just say they started using the name Pirates in 1891 because that’s the earliest reference to it.
 The owner J. Palmer O’Neil referred to himself a few times as the “Pirate King” after a character in the play at the time, helping the name stay alive long enough that the club eventually embraced it.

 Back to Bierbauer the player, who was a star second baseman at the time.
 He had an awful first year back in the National League in 1891 (-0.4 WAR), then rebounded to have a decent career with the Pirates.
 He hit .260 in 709 games, with 399 runs scored and 425 RBIs.
 He drove in 94 runs in 1893, then set a career high with 109 RBIs in 1894, though that was a huge year for offense in baseball.
 Bierbauer was an above average defender, who led the NL three times in assists while with the Pirates.
 He had one main issue on defense, and that was completing close plays, especially with runners attempting to steal.
 He shied away from contact after a spiking injury.
 His range and sure hands still made him an above average second baseman.
 Prior to joining the Pirates, he had a big season in the Player’s League for Brooklyn, hitting .306 with 99 RBIs.
 He had a .304 average and 105 RBIs in the previous season with the Philadelphia Athletics, the team that ultimately lost him to Pittsburgh.
 He was a career .267 hitter in 1,385 games, with 839 RBIs, 821 runs scored and 206 stolen bases.